 Move to Safety

-If you are well enough to do so, then move away from any potential danger.
+If you are well enough to do so, move away from any potential danger.
 If you were in a car accident, then you should move away from oncoming traffic or smoking vehicles.
 Other types of accidents could involve other dangers such as bodies of water, electricity, or fire.

 Call Emergency Services

-Now that you have done what you can to ensure your own safety, and that of other people, you should call emergency services.
+Now that you have done what you can to ensure your own safety, and the safety of other people, you should call emergency services.
 In a serious accident, or if you are unable to move, this might be the first thing you do.
 Calling emergency services such as the police or fire department will ensure that any potential hazards are properly dealt with.
 They will also file a report which your attorney will be able to obtain later on to evidence your claims.

 Collect Evidence and Contact Information